Croudxd/LinkedList-library/README.md

 # A ***(another)*** linked list library
-Linked list header only library for c++
+Linked list header only library for C++

 1. [Run test's](#tests)
 2. [Install for project](#projects)